ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

  - Windowed Mode
  - Fullscreen Windowed Mode

-The tool only works in Windows, no support for other OS.
+The tool only works in Windows(10), no support for other OS.

 Overlay only works with Display Scaling 100% in Windows Settings (working on a fix).